DMDTools/DOF2DMD/README.md

 Thanks to

+- Ojacques for create the first version of this project
 - DDH69 for DOFLinx, MAME for DOFLinx, and his support in this project.
 Think of [💲donating to DDH69](https://www.paypal.com/donate?hosted_button_id=YEPCTUYFX5KDE) to support his work.
 - [Pixelcade](https://pixelcade.org/) team who inspired me in implementing